 Intensive personal practice and study with some of the finest teachers including Dean Lerner (Senior Iyengar Teacher), Tim Miller (Ashtanga), Kali Ray (Tri-yoga Flow), Yogi Hari (Classical), Andrei Sidersky (Esoteric), Angela Farmer and Victor Van Kooten (Innovative Exploration), turned an obstacle into an opportunity.
 Robert was certified to teach in 1992 through the Yoga Vedanta, Science, and Arts Center under Yogi Hari & Leela Mataji.

 Robert established the Three Rivers Yoga Institute in 1993 and was the FIRST yoga studio in the Pittsburgh area.
 Robert brings 25 years of daily practice, a pain-free back, and a deep understanding of the therapeutic application of the practice to his classes.
 His approach is humorous and compassionate in helping students to move beyond self-perceived limitations.

 Joe came to Three Rivers Yoga in 2005 to compliment his longtime meditation practice with Yoga.
 Joe studied Transcendental Meditation from 1969-1972 and is associated with the Rochester Zen Center, practicing Buddhist meditation since 1983.
-Joe holds a first-degree black belt, Japanese Shotokan Style and has practiced martial arts in the Japanese/Okinawan/Indonesian styles for nearly 20 years.
+Joe holds a first-degree black belt, Japanese Shotokan Style, and has practiced martial arts in the Japanese/Okinawan/Indonesian styles for nearly 20 years.
 Joe currently serves as the Medical Director, Occupational Medicine/Employee Health at Mercy Hospital.
-Joe’s hobbies include gardening, fitness, nutrition, alternative/complementary medicine, spiritual traditions, biking on rails to trails, hiking and spending time with his longtime wife Debbie, and their two canine companions, Iggy and Gabby, rescued from animal shelters.
-Joe teaches Anatomy for the Three Rivers Yoga Teacher Training Program and is able to apply the basic anatomy principals and experiential knowledge in a way that is easily understood by students and teachers of yoga.
+Joe’s hobbies include gardening, fitness, nutrition, alternative/complementary medicine, spiritual traditions, biking on rails to trails, hiking, and spending time with his longtime wife Debbie, and their two canine companions, Iggy and Gabby, rescued from animal shelters.
+Joe teaches Anatomy for the Three Rivers Yoga Teacher Training Program and is able to apply the basic anatomy principles and experiential knowledge in a way that is easily understood by students and teachers of yoga.